lightninglabs/lnc-web/README.md

 #### Base functions

 All of the services (lnd, loop, pool, faraday) will be objects under the main lnc object.
 Each services’ sub-services will be underneath each service object, and each sub-service function below that (except in the case of faraday which only has one service - its functions will live directly under it).
-All service names and function names will be camel-cased.
+All service, function, and param names will be camel-cased.

 ```
 const { lnd, loop, pool, faraday } = lnc;